oktadev/okta-blog/_source/_posts/2021-10-04-spring-boot-spa.md

 In this tutorial, you are going to create a single-page application (SPA) that uses a Spring Boot resource server and a Vue front-end client.
 You'll see how to configure Spring Boot to use JSON Web Tokens (JWT) for authentication and authorization, with Okta as an OAuth 2.
 0 and OpenID Connect (OIDC) provider.
 You'll also see how to bootstrap a Vue client app with the Vue CLI and how to secure it using the Okta Sign-In Widget.

 Okta is a computer security services company that provides a lot of great resources for securing web applications.
-The widget is a great way to secure front-end applications because it allows you to easily add a secure login form that is configurable for single sign-on and social sign-on with external providers such as Google, Facebook, and LinkedIn.
+The Okta Sign-In Wdiget is a great way to secure front-end applications because it allows you to easily add a secure login form that is configurable for single sign-on and social sign-on with external providers such as Google, Facebook, and LinkedIn.
 It provides an implementation of the authorization code OAuth 2.0 flow using PKCE (Proof Key for Code Exchange).

 PKCE is a modification of the authorization code flow that does not require the application to have the client secret, making it suitable for client applications where the code is essentially public.
 Implementing a secure authorization code flow on a front-end application requires properly handing redirects and the token exchange, which can be a little involved.
 Fortunately, Okta has simplified this process greatly, handling a lot of the complexity for you.